Jackson sharp, Rodgers sits and Ravens beat Packers 26-13

 INJURIES

-Ravens LF Chris Board sustained a concussion in the second quarter.
+Harbaugh revealed that CB Tavon Young will likely miss the season with a neck injury that happened during practice. … Ravens LB Chris Board sustained a concussion in the second quarter.

 HIGH KICK